 If you’re a car appearance fanatic, creating “the perfect shine” is akin to finding religion.
 The technique discussed here is not the only method, it’s simply the process I discovered that works for me and has been proven by hundreds of other detailing fanatics.

-After the Perfect Shine, Get Show Car Tires & Wheels
+You Still Need to Get Show Car Tires & Wheels

-This article explains how to create the perfect shine.
+Now you know how to create the perfect shine.
 It’s a great start, but don’t stop there!

 Learn how to create Show Car Tires & Wheels!